chathcock/powershell-play-song/README.md

 Rests are indicated by an `R`.
 Octave data is skipped for rests but the value should be filled in to indicate its length.

 ### Octaves
 You can type any number you want here, but you'll get errors if you put anything lower than 1 on Ds or higher than 11 on C. This is because Console.Beep is limited to frequencies between 37 Hz and 32767 Hz.
+Middle C (C4) would be written as `C,4` and B♭3 would be written as `Bf,3`.

 ### Value
 ```